-The OECD provides statistical data and policy analysis on concessional finance to Small Islands Developing States (SIDS) to enhance access to and quality of development finance to countries most in need, and to support the development of financial instruments and approaches that are tailored to countries’ specific circumstances and needs.
+The OECD provides statistical data and policy analysis on external finance to Small Island Developing States (SIDS) to enhance access to and quality of development co-operation, and to support the development of financial instruments and approaches that are tailored to countries’ specific circumstances and needs.

 SIDS include some of the world’s smallest and most remote states in the world.
 They are a diverse group of countries, differing in terms of population size and densities, geographical spread and relative development progress.
 Yet, they share common challenges and vulnerabilities that prevent them from investing in resilient development and seriously hinder their growth prospects.
 These include: high exposure to natural disasters and climate change, high exposure to global economic shocks, small or unstable domestic revenues and limited borrowing opportunities.